 The case remains unsolved.
 On Tuesday, members of Takaha’s family, including her husband Satoru, distributed information sheets to the public in hopes of locating the killer.

-During the incident, a struggle ensued between the Takaha and the perpetrator, who was injured.
+During the incident, a struggle ensued between Takaha and the perpetrator, who was injured.
 Based on bloodstains found at the scene, police learned that the killer is a woman with blood type B.

 Witnesses claimed to have seen a suspicious woman, standing around 160 centimeters tall, in the parking lot of the residence.
 Based on footprints left at the scene, she also wears size-24 shoes, police said.